SundanceMultiprocessorTechnology/VCS-1/Hardware/README.md

 # VCS-1 FM191 Firmware
-This repository contains the repositories to create the hardware design for each of the different compatible modules with EMC2-DP, using FM191-RU
+This repository contains
+* Xilinx - The repositories to create the hardware design for each of the different compatible modules with EMC2-DP, using FM191-RU

-Software used:
-* Vivado 18.3
-* SDK 18.3
+* SD_BOOT
-* Petalinux 18.3 (Running on Ubuntu 18.04)

-The instructions can be found [here](https://github.com/SundanceMultiprocessorTechnology/VCS-1/wiki/Build-Firmware).

 Sundance contact:
 * Timoteo Garcia Bertoa timoteo.gb@sundance.com